Link your local to GitHub account via SSH

 The GitHub Team

-I follwed GitHub’s instructions here to create a PAT.
+I followed GitHub’s instructions here to create a PAT.

 To store the PAT after creating it, I follwed the instructions